URV-teacher/tot/README.md

 With `--verbose` shows more information and with `--trace` shows all logs.
 With `-q` shows no output.

+## tot patch
+This module patches NDS binaries so that they can access a FAT image.

+### Mandatory arguments
+A valid NDS binary must be provided for the module to run.
+This information can be supplied or assumed in different ways.

+With no arguments, this module patches the first `.nds` file found in the directory where `tot` is invoked.

+With `-f PATH/TO/DIR/WITH/NDS/file.nds` the module will behave the same as with no arguments, but using the passed file as the file to be patched.

+### Optional arguments
+With `-e` or `--environment docker|(host|bmde)` you can choose what backend you are using to build the NDS binary.
+* With `docker`
+it uses the devkitarm-docker project to run the binary.
+* With `host` uses the shell command `desmume` to run the binary, whatever is the implementation of the underlying binary.

+The default backend is `docker`.

+If possible, the option `--dry-run` will be implemented to simulate what the program would do.

+With `--verbose` shows more information and with `--trace` shows all logs.
+With `-q` shows no output.

 ## tot clean
 Wrapper for `tot build -- clean`, to provide a handy way to clean the project artifacts.
 It has the same arguments as `tot build` with a fe differences.